klau2313/Kayla-s-BSE-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gFlQUq_p7wg?si=AjYj2I2Vaek6ZTxY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 In this starter arduino project, I used the PIR Motion Sensor as my input and a LED as the output.
 The PIR motion sensor is able to make the LED light up because it is an infared sensor.
 This means it detects infrared light emitted from nearby objects.
 When detected, it sends a signal that causes the LED to turn on.
 All objects emit some type of infrared radiation which is translated as thermal energy that the PIR can pick up.
-It also uses potentiometers that can focus on the time and distance of when to signal the output.
+It also uses two potentiometers that can focus on the time and distance of when to signal the output.
 These potentiometers can be moved clockwise to change how far an object it will detect and how much time for the LED to turn on.
-This is all connected to the arduino which reads the code that instructs how the LED will turn on.
+Potentiometers act as a resistor in the PIR.
+These can control the sensitivity of the sensors, and also the period of time for which the PIR will signal when motion is detected.This is all connected to the arduino which reads the code that instructs how the LED will turn on.
 It starts with the PIR state as "LOW" meaning off and when it detects motion the state will change to "HIGH" meaning on.
 This translates to the LED which will turn on and off based on the PIR's state.

 # Schematics